NicoloMoretti/barracks/docs/scripting-guide.md

 > [!WARNING]
 > As of now only native functions such as max/min/abs can be used inside conditions.
 This is an unfortunate current limitation of barracks.

+> [!WARNING]
+> Currently the maximum nesting depth of function calls is of a 1000 open at the same time.
+Could be less if you overflow the memory with temporary variables (~14K declared int variables or ~7k point variables existing at the same time, or something in between).
+Be mindful that each open function occupies temporary space in memory if it has local variables.
+I could remove the 1000 hard limit and make it infinite, but realistically then it would crash for other reasons, I think.
+Just like Aoe2 can be made to crash with excessive loops, it can be made to crash with an excessive amount of function calls if they all are very complex.
+> I don't know what the limit is, but unless you were trying to crash or overflow it **on purpose**, I figure it shouldn't break ever.

 ## load-if